brhaspati/nextunicorn-aws-devsecops-demo/demo1/README.md

 ### Step 1: Pre-requisites
 * Login to your AWS Console
 * Go to IAM and make sure your IAM user has administrator policy attached.
-This will help to run these demos without any issues.
+This will help to run these demos without any issues.**This is for Demo purpose only.
+Not advised in real scenerios**

 <img width="1372" alt="IAM Administrator rights needed"
 src="http://devsecops-demo-images.s3-website-eu-west-1.amazonaws.com/Screen%20Shot%202018-06-26%20at%2016.14.00.png">